torik42/YaLafi/README.md

   Perhaps, another scheme is more appropriate here.

 Here is again the [introductory example](#example-html-report) from above.
-On pressing F9, LT's rule ID, replacement suggestions, and the problem context are displayed.
+On pressing F9, LT's rule ID, the complete message, replacement suggestions, and the problem context are displayed.

 ![Vim plug-in ALE](figs/vim-ale.png)